kulichin/kulichin.github.io/_posts/2022-01-01-unreal-coding-standard.md

   Func(TEXT("String")); // Calls the bool overload!
   ```
-- Interface classes (prefixed with "I") should always be abstract, and must not have member variables.
+- Interface classes (prefixed with `I`) should always be abstract, and must not have member variables.
 Interfaces are allowed to contain methods that are not pure-virtual, and can even contain methods that are non-virtual or static, as long as they are implemented inline.
 - Use the virtual and override keywords when declaring an overriding method.
 When declaring a virtual function in a derived class, that overrides a virtual function in the parent class, you must use both the virtual and the override keywords.
 For example:
   ```c++
   class A